Jordan-Dennis/Miyake/To Do's.md

 # To Do's:
- - I need to look into |> operator to simplify the global namespace instead of using local namespaces.
+ - I need to look into |> operator for simplicity
- - Save the results at the end
- - I am currently being a bad programmer by not using dataframes,jl
- - I should probably also use CSV fuck.
- - This mioght bring my code under the goal
  - I really need two files.
- - You know what I am going to delete my orbital simulation and also the failed attempt at the lennard jones particle simulation.
+ - So I want to generalise now at the end.
+    - This will require an equilbrium calculation with steady_state_production arg

 ## File One
  - Generates the dataset